Save Medicare: Bernie Sanders To Lead Nationwide Pre-Inauguration Protest Rallies

 “We’re asking U.S. senators, members of the House, labor unions, environmental groups, senior groups, ordinary people to come together and tell the Republican Party that their priorities are absolutely backwards.”

 Sanders, a longtime advocate of single-payer healthcare, has been recently reminding the American people of Trump’s campaign promises not to cut Medicare, Medicaid, or Social Security.
-According to the Inquisitr, Sanders has been busy drawing attention to the issue using a variety of methods, including petitions, interviews, letters, and even a giant printout of a Trump tweet.
+According to the Inquisitr, Sanders has drawn attention to the issue using a variety of methods, including petitions, interviews, letters, and even a giant printout of a Trump tweet.

 Mr. Trump must make it clear that he will keep his word and veto any legislation that cuts Social Security, Medicare and Medicaid. pic.twitter.com/CsqkHCBaNc